zoodor/devops-in-practice-workshop/SETUP.md

 ## Installing Required Tools

-You can run the [`setup-workstation.sh`](./setup-workstation.sh) script to install the required tools (currently only supports MacOS using [HomeBrew](https://brew.sh/), working on Linux and Windows versions), or you can follow the instructions to install them manually:
+These are the tools required for the workshop and the links for installation instructions if you want to install them manually:

 * [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 * [Docker](https://docs.docker.com/install/) 18+